 - Sound: A resource whose content is primarily intended to be rendered as audio.

 - Event: A non-persistent, time-based occurrence.
 Metadata for an event provides descriptive information that is the basis for discovery of the purpose, location, duration, and responsible agents associated with an event.
-Examples include an exhibition, webcast, conference, workshop, open day, performance, battle, trial, wedding, tea party.
+Examples include an performance, battle, exhibition, webcast, conference, workshop, trial, or wedding.

 - Email: A resource containing textual messages and binary attachments sent electronically from one person to another or one person to many people.

-- Person: An individual, biographical data, birth and death, etc.
+- Person: An individual.
+Elements include biographical data, birth and death, etc.

 - Interactive Resource: A resource requiring interaction from the user to be understood, executed, or experienced.
 Examples include forms on Web pages, applets, multimedia learning objects, chat services, or virtual reality environments.